gym-meet/gym-meet.github.io/index.md

 ![](images/homepage.png)

 You profile page is the place to customize your experience at gym meet to the fullest.
-You can update your username and password, list social media and any contact information you feel comfortable sharing, select what days out of the week you prefer to go to the gym and specific filters such as preferred exercises, experience, age and gender.
+You can update your username and password, list social media and any contact information you feel comfortable sharing, select what days out of the week you prefer to go to the gym and specific filters such as preferred exercises, experience, and gender.
 This ensures that you match with people who fit your routine and workout needs.

 ![](images/profilepage-wip2.png)